RePL Multi Rotor Sub7 or Sub25

 Is Wicked Copters a remotely piloted aircraft system (RPAS) training provider?

-Yes, Wicked Copters is the leading CASA approved RPAS Drone Training Provider (CASA.ReOC.0152) and provides drone licence (Remote Pilot Licence) training across Australia, both in-class and online on a weekly basis for multi rotor, fixed wing and helicopter up to 25kg.
+Yes, Wicked Copters is the leading CASA approved RPAS Drone Training Provider (CASA.ReOC.0152) and provides drone licence (Remote Pilot Licence) training across Australia, both in-class and online on a weekly basis for multi rotor, aeroplane and helicopter up to 25kg.

 Remotely piloted aircraft advanced operations